 Nutrition is essential.
-But millions still struggle with meeting their nutritional goals.
+Still, millions still struggle with meeting their nutritional goals.
 Fortunately for us, we have you, the nutritionists and dietitians of the world!
-The problem is, there seems to be a definite marketing gap between qualified nutritional help and curious audiences, which is precisely why I’ve made this complete guide to modern marketing for nutritionists.
+Unfortunately, there’s a definite marketing problems for qualified nutritional help.
+This is why I’ve made this complete guide to modern marketing for nutritionists.

-I was first made aware of the need for more marketing information for nutritionists and dietitians from a close friend, who is a registered dietitian herself.
+I first noticed the need for better marketing in the nutrition field from a close friend, who is a registered dietitian herself.

-That’s when I realized there was a need for more fresh information here.
+After some conversational back and forth, I realized there was a need for some better information online.

 Thus, this blog series was born!